 Our business is significantly affected by fluctuations in general economic conditions.

 Historically, the general level of economic activity and employment in the United States and the other countries in which we operate has significantly affected the demand for staffing services.
 In periods of economic growth, employers often add temporary employees before hiring full-time employees.
 However, when economic activity declines, many employers reduce their use of temporary employees before laying off full-time employees.
-Customer responses to real or perceived economic conditions, including perceptions related to market conditions, labor supply and inflation, could negatively impact customer behavior.
+Customer responses to real or perceived economic conditions, including perceptions related to market conditions, labor supply, international trade policy, and inflation, could negatively impact customer behavior.
 Historically, significant changes in economic activity have disproportionately impacted staffing industry volumes.
 We may not fully benefit from times of increased economic activity should we experience shortages in the supply of workers.
 We may also experience more competitive pricing pressure and slower customer payments during periods of economic decline.
 A substantial portion of our revenues and earnings are generated by our business operations in the United States.
 Any significant economic downturn in the United States or certain other countries in which we operate could have a material adverse effect on our business, financial condition and results of operations.

-International Operations2 | 6.3%
+International Operations2 | 6.1%

 International Operations - Risk 1